 Registrations received by March 31st qualify for a $20 early bird discount.
 If two or more campers register from the same family, a family discount of $20 applies to the second and additional children.
 Registrations must be mailed in the same envelope or completed on the same day.

-An enjoyable bus ride is available to camp.
+An enjoyable bus ride is available to Camp Koinonia.
 Note: our buses are not wheelchair accessible.
 Payment can be made during the registration process (see registration form for rates).
-Bus pickup and drop off is at the Camps with Meaning Office, 600 Shaftesbury, south parking lot, as well as in Steinbach for Moose Lake campers and Morden for Koinonia campers.
+Bus pickup and drop off is at the Camps with Meaning Office, 600 Shaftesbury, south parking lot, as well as in Morden.
 There is daily transportation for the Day Camp program.
 For details regarding transportation to and from camps, such as times of departure and costs of bus transport, please click here.

 Yes!
 Our special needs program provides support for children and youth who need help to have a successful week.
 If your child has a disability please provide details with registration or call us.
 Apply early to hold your spot.
 Our trained staff will contact each family, starting in May, to confirm spots and help us prepare adaptive programming and care.
 A conversation or interview will be requested.
 Payment will be refunded in the event that we are unable to accommodate the needs of the child.